 Different communities in Eritrea celebrate various festivals that showcase the rich culture of the country.
 There are religious traditions throughout the year, as well as celebrations of good harvest.
 It is common to see locals on pilgrimages and performing rituals.
 Secular holidays are also widely observed.
-If there’s one event that you should not miss when visiting, it would be the National Festival Eritrea.
+If there is one Enitrea holiday that you should not miss when visiting, it would be the National Festival Eritrea.
 This colorful event is marked by all kinds of cultural shows that commemorate the diversity of ethnic groups and features dramas, traditional storytelling, sports, movies, singing, and contests to promote unity.

 New Year’s Day